jabney/swiftSet/README.md

   return wrap(item);
 });

-// Pefrom some operations and unwrap the result.
+// Pefrom some operations and unwrap the results.

 Set.union(a, b).map(function(item) {
   return item.item;